RubberDuckCollector/flash-card-collection/README.md

 <details>
     <summary>Technical note:</summary>
-    I didn't use JSON to store the flash cards because the <code>term|definition</code> is sufficient, and it's so simple it's easily machine-readable by simple program code.
-    It's also quicker to write the flash cards in this format, and I could make vim remaps to easily find the | and put extra data in the flash card with just 1 keystroke; <code>(reflexive)</code> and <code>(starts with <letter>)</code>.
+    I didn't use JSON to store the flash cards because the <code>term|definition</code> is sufficient imo It's also quicker to write the flash cards in this format, and I could make vim remaps (easier and quicker than with json at my skill level) to find the | and put extra data in the flash card with just 1 keystroke; <code>(reflexive)</code> and <code>(starts with <letter>)</code>.
 Writing with remaps and vim is much quicker than on the quizlet webiste at least
 </details>